evsheffield/node-donedone-api/README.md

 Please refer to the `docs` folder for detailed API documentation.

 ## CLI
+First, make sure to install this module globally.

+`npm install donedone-api -g`

-A set of command-line tools is also available by running:
+A set of command-line tools should then be available by running:

 `donedone`